homes32/pebakery-docs/Commands/System/ShellExecuteEx.md

 ## Remarks

-Most often used to launch programs and browsers from a plugin interface.
+Most often used to launch programs and browsers from a script's graphical interface.

 ## Related